 Why We Picked monday

-monday is one of the most robust PM solutions on the market today, offering a compelling array of functions for construction project management via with a variety of compelling reporting and widget tools. monday’s construction project template options are extensive and cover a wide range of construction team needs, including roadmaps and long-term project planning.
+While it is the only non-construction specific pick on this guide, monday.com is one of the most robust PM solutions on the market today, offering a compelling array of functions for construction project management via a variety of compelling reporting and widget tools. monday’s construction project template options are extensive and cover a wide range of construction team needs, including roadmaps and long-term project planning.
 Its fields and boards are incredibly customizable.

 Read our monday review